dogestry/dogestry/Readme.md

 "Remotes" are the external storage locations for the docker images.
 Dogestry implements transports for each kind of remote, much like git.

+Authentication/authorisation is orthogonal to the concerns of dogestry.
+It relies on each transport's natural authorisation, such as s3's AWS credentials, or unix filesystem permissions.
+Future transports could use ssh, sftp or the docker registry API.

 #### local remote